LoginRadius/engineering-portal/content/nullable-csharp/index.md

 ## Conclusion

 In this article, We have discussed the Nullable types, and it's properties and methods.
 The main advantage of using the Nullable types is that we can store the Null value in a column of a database using this type.
+If you want to learn more about C# here is an article written by me on [How to Use Enum in C#](https://www.loginradius.com/blog/async/enum-csharp/)